kobolabs/epub-spec/README.md

 3. Select the Kobo app from the box on the left.
 4. Drag the ePub to the box in the bottom right of your iTunes window.
 The file will then automatically import and display in your library.

-(The Kobo iOS app is registered among apps that open epub and pdf files.
+(The Kobo iOS app is registered among apps that open ePub and pdf files.
 Users can use the standard “open in…” menu from Safari, Dropbox, or any other app that supports it to view their files.)

 **Windows 8**